hifihedgehog/The-World-s-Easiest-.ZIP-Xbox-360-.ISO-to-.ZAR-Batch-PowerShell-Applet/README.md

 # The World's Easiest .ZIP Xbox 360 .ISO to .ZAR Batch PowerShell Applet

 **It's stupid easy now.
 Reclaim your device's disk space.
-Compress your jumbo library of .ZIP files of Xbox 360 .ISOs down into one mean and lean, Xenia Canary .ZAR-eating machine.**
+Compress your jumbo library of .ZIP files of Xbox 360 .ISOs down into one mean and lean, Xenia Canary .ZAR-reducing machine.**

 All dependencies included.
 No batteries needed.
 Just run the `.ps1` file.
 It'll prompt you for everything.
 You can also stop and pick up later.
 It cleans up after itself!